cburgyan/project1_happiness/README.md

 # project1_happiness
-Prime Country Candidates for Invest
+Prime Country Candidates For Invest

 ### Project Description/Outline:
 For Project 1, you will work with your group to find and analyze a dataset of your choice.